-Becoming A Global Advocate, Not Just A Volunteer
+Becoming A Global Advocate in Haiti, Not Just A Volunteer

 By Olivia Gilmore

 It has been said that traveling is arguably the sole purpose of human existence, to learn, to discover, and to explore unknown territories.

 I played this thought over and over in my head trying to convince myself I made the right choice and I boarded my direct flight out of the country to Port-au-Prince, Haiti.

 The air was thick with humidity as I tried to acclimate to the 100-degree weather I was about to endure for the next nine days.
 As I boarded the bus, dozens of Haitians glared and me and the other University of Massachusetts Amherst students, probably wondering what 14 young girls were doing headed to the Western side of Haiti on a Monday.